RobertHRUBY/Fitness-Fatigue-Models/functions/README.md

        5          402.3     0.00
        6          418.9     0.00

-*Note*: The order of the data, and appropriate use of NA and zero values as described is important, and this format is consistent across all the functions.
+*Note: The order of the data, and appropriate use of NA and zero values as described is important, and this format is consistent across all the functions.*

-2.

-We give an example use of these resources to fit the standard fitness-fatigue model to a set of experimental training and measured performance data.
-First, recall the model of interest is stated as follows:
+### 2. Import the model function

+You can read more about the available functions and associated code files in the [documentation](documentation/utilities.pdf).
+However, for this example we will consider the standard fitness-fatigue model, described as follows:

 <img src="https://latex.codecogs.com/svg.latex?\hat{p}(t)&space;=&space;p^*&space;&plus;&space;k_g&space;\sum_{i=1}^{n-1}\omega(i)(e^{\frac{-(n-i)}{\tau_g}})-k_h&space;\sum_{i=1}^{n-1}\omega(i)(e^{\frac{-(n-i)}{\tau_h}})" title="\hat{p}(t) = p^* + k_g \sum_{i=1}^{n-1}\omega(i)(e^{\frac{-(n-i)}{\tau_g}})-k_h \sum_{i=1}^{n-1}\omega(i)(e^{\frac{-(n-i)}{\tau_h}})" />

-The first step is to

 ## Model fitting resources